-An adjusted trial balance is an unadjusted trial balance to which adjusting entries have been added.
+An adjusted trial balance is a listing of the ending balances in all accounts after adjusting entries have been prepared.
 The intent of adding these entries is to correct errors in the initial version of the trial balance and to bring the entity's financial statements into compliance with an accounting framework, such as Generally Accepted Accounting Principles or International Financial Reporting Standards.

 Once all adjustments have been made, the adjusted trial balance is essentially a summary-balance listing of all the accounts in the general ledger - it does not show any detail transactions that comprise the ending balances in any accounts.
 The adjusting entries are shown in a separate column, but in aggregate for each account; thus, it may be difficult to discern which specific journal entries impact each account.

 The adjusted trial balance is not part of the financial statements - rather, it is an internal report that has two purposes:

 - To verify that the total of the debit balances in all accounts equals the total of all credit balances in all accounts; and

 - To be used to construct financial statements (specifically, the income statement and balance sheet; construction of the statement of cash flows requires additional information).